 Man wanted over Channel people-smuggling operation facing extradition

-Kaiwan Poore was arrested on Wednesday and is due to appear in court on Thursday.
+Kaiwan Poore was arrested on Wednesday and is next due to appear in court on Friday.

 A suspected people smuggler has been arrested and is facing extradition.